1st day 09:00 -18:00

 a) The candidate shall be an IRATA Level 2 rope access technician with a minimum of 12 months working experience and 1000 hours of work experience recorded in their IRATA Logbook.

-b) Candidates must be in good physical condition and free from disabilities or medical conditions that may affect their safety.
+b) Candidates must be in good physical and mental condition, free from disabilities or medical conditions that may affect their safety.
 The candidate must be physically prepared to perform tasks that require strength, agility, coordination and are able to withstand the discomfort and stresses of working outside in the heat, cold, wind and other unfavorable weather conditions.

 980,00€ per participant (VAT exempt).